Skip to main content

 >>RELATED: 8 Signs Your Hormones May Be Out of Balance – And What to Do Next.

-Understanding the significance of the LH surge empowers people who are trying to conceive to take an active role in optimizing their fertility.
+Understanding the significance of the LH surge empowers people with knowledge about their ovulation so they can take an active role in timing their attempts to conceive.
 By tracking and interpreting the LH surge, couples can make informed decisions and increase their chances of achieving their desired goal of pregnancy.

 How long after an LH surge are you fertile?